josipursan/ML/Playground/NN_model_heart_disease/README.md

 &nbsp;&nbsp;&nbsp; slope (*categorical*) - slope of the peak ST segment during exercise; looks like possible categories are 0, 1, 2
 &nbsp;&nbsp;&nbsp; ca (*integer*) - (ca = coronary angiogram?); variable used to define number of major vessels colored by fluoroscopy; possible values are 0,1,2,3,4, so I guess this can also be considered a categorical variable
 &nbsp;&nbsp;&nbsp; thal (*categorical*) - don't know what this means; categorical variable, possible values being 1 (normal), 2 (fixed defect), 3 (reversable defect)
-&nbsp;&nbsp;&nbsp; target (*categorical*) - target label used to define whether a patient represented by the row of values listed above has, or has not, a hearte condition; possible values are 0 and 1
+&nbsp;&nbsp;&nbsp; target (*integer/categorical*) - target label used to define whether a patient represented by the row of values listed above has, or has not, a heart condition; possible values are 0, 1, 2, 3, 4.
+Value *0* indicates no heart conditions are present.
+Values *1*, *2*, *3*, *4* probably indicate increasing severity of found heart condition.

 Looks like the original (76 variable) dataset contains some other, interesting, inputs such as smoker (*y/n*), number of cigarettes (*integer*), ...